Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/CrayPEToolchain.md

 ```
 This generates a module file that activates the toolchain by only loading the
 ``cpe/21.04`` and ``PrgEnv-gnu``-modules (in that order).
 Unfortunately, this scheme
-does not work with LMOD 8.3.x as is part of the Cray PE stack when the 21.04 release
+does not work with LMOD 8.3.x as is part of the Cray PE stack when the 21.04-21.06 releases
-was made, nor with version from the 8.4 and 8.5 branches, as LMOD_MODULERCFILE is only
+were made, nor with version from the 8.4 and 8.5 branches, as LMOD_MODULERCFILE is only
 honoured at the next ``module`` call.
 If the effect of ``LMOD_MODULERCFILE`` would
 be immediate, this would probably be the most efficient way of activating a particular
 release of a particular PrgEnv.
 The module does not belong to any family.
 Instead it